Virtual-Labs/merge-sort/src/questionnaire/12-define-intermediate-questions.md

 ## Questions and Answers

-   **Question 1** : What in-experiment questions have you defined that can be asked
+   **Question 1** : What in-experiment questions have you
-                    during the experiment?
+                    defined that can be asked during the experiment to evaluate student's
+                    understanding of the procedure?

-   **Answer 1** :
+   **Answer 1** : Questions like the ones listed below will be asked
+                  to the student in the Simulation Section.

-   + How many inputs does a 'merge' operation take?
+                    1. How many inputs does a 'merge' operation take?
-   + What happens when you split an array of 1 element?
+                    2. What happens when you split an array of 1 element
-   + What is the middle of an array with 6 elements?
+		    3. What is the middle of an array with 6 elements